Exploring New Concepts of Retirement Education

 just come to a class!
 You may attend two classes as a guest before becoming a member.

-Arrive anytime around noon to 12:30, and order when you arrive instead of waiting for
+Arrive anytime from noon to 12:30, and order when you arrive instead of waiting for

 everyone.
 The variable time is so those who are attending the Friday morning